 |Voices Of a New Generation||Mon 26 June, 7pm

-Ode To Leeds is writer Zodwa Nyoni’s ode to the art that changed her own life as par of the acclaimed spoken work group.
+Ode To Leeds is writer Zodwa Nyoni’s ode to the art that changed her own life as part of the acclaimed spoken work group.
 Leeds Young Authors.
-This Q&A will explore Leeds Young Authors’ impact on performance poetry in Leeds, the Uk and internationally.
+This Q&A will explore Leeds Young Authors’ impact on performance poetry in Leeds, the UK and internationally.
 The panel includes Khadijah Ibrahiim, Dr Emilee Moore, Paulette Morris and Lewis Barker

 A Signed performance is the usual full production with the addition of a British Sign Language Interpreter who stands on the stage interpreting the show for Deaf attendees.Audio Described